 Foreword

 This Code of Conduct is a guide to student behavior.
-STRIDE Academy Staff, Administration and Board of Education create and adopt policies to guide the actions of everyone in the district.
+STRIDE Academy Staff, Administration, and Board of Education create and adopt policies to guide the actions of everyone in the district.
 The district team develops procedures to show how these policies will be implemented at STRIDE Academy and the Executive Director, principals and program administrators can then add specific school guidelines and expectations.
 Teachers and other staff work with students to set and follow the expectations for how they will work together in each classroom.
 Adult staff members are held to high standards of behavior and are subject to all applicable laws, Board of Education policies, and Human Resources rules and practices.

 The rules and regulations regarding student behavior, intervention, and discipline in this document fulfill the Board of Education’s policies as stated in STRIDE Academy’s policy manual.